mrbusche/backseatfan.com/_posts/2011-06-23-the-league-public-service-announcements.md

   </p>

   <p>
     All of these videos bring up one question.
 Not is the NFL going to play this year, because they are.
-The one burning question that every League fan is wondering&#8230;
+The one burning question that every League fan is wondering?
   </p>

   <p>